Implement Queue/Stack with Linked List

 console.log(queue.pop()); // 2

-The code above essentially treats the tail of the doubly linked list as the end of the queue and the head as the front of the queue.
-The complexity of adding or removing elements at both the head and tail of a doubly linked list is O(1), meeting the requirements of the queue API.
+The code above uses the tail of the doubly linked list as the queue tail, and the head as the queue head.
+Adding or removing elements at either end has time complexity O(1), which matches the requirements of a queue.